-We are going to use a tiny VPS that will act as proxy TCP proxy (or P2P tunnel).
+We are going to use a tiny VPS that will act as proxy UDP proxy (or P2P tunnel).

 Local Node (Starlink)